 Parrots take a breach of trust seriously, so they may become less affectionate if:

 - Provided with a small cage and isn’t let out often.

 If a parrot was previously owned by someone who mistreated it, and you resemble that person in some way (similar hair, clothing, fragrances, etc.), this can lead to trust issues.

 If you share care responsibilities, the parrot may choose a favorite person.
 The parrot will be more willing to cuddle with this person over anyone else.
 If that person isn’t you, it won’t be as affectionate.

 You may be wearing a strong cologne that the parrot dislikes.
 Also, if you move too quickly while the parrot sits on your shoulder, it may be too alert to relax and cuddle.

 Not In The Parrot’s Nature

-Regardless of species, it may not be in your parrot’s personality to snuggle up to people.
+Regardless of species, it may not be in the parrot’s personality to snuggle up to people.

 If this is the case, strengthen your bond with the parrot to see if it warms up to you.
-If not, learn to share affection with the parrot in other ways, such as through hand feeding or playing games.
+If not, share affection with the parrot in other ways, such as through hand feeding, teaching it new words, or playing games.